Beyond the Lascar Group: Definable groups

-It remains only to see that $V^*$ is locally $\bigwedge$-definable.
-Using local compactness of $S(M)$ we see that $V^*$ is the intersection of all approximations to it, obtained by replacing $\Sh$ by a definable approximation inside the matrix of definition of $V^*$; note that these approximations can be chosen so as to still ensure that the set of $g$ they define is bounded.
+Note that $V^*$ is bounded.
+It remains only to see that $V^*$ is (locally) $\bigwedge$-definable.
+Using local compactness of $S(M)$ we see that $V^*$ is the intersection of all approximations to it, obtained by replacing $\Sh$ by a definable approximation inside the matrix of definition of $V^*$; these approximations can be chosen so as to still ensure that the set of $g$ they define is bounded.

 Hence $V^*$ is a conjunction of pp relations concerning $(a, \hat{g}(a))$.
 By \thmref{summary1} (3), $V^*$ can also be written as an (infinite) conjunction of atomic formulas $\R_t$; so it suffices to prove that each such formula is locally definable.
 To simplify notation, consider the atomic formula $\R_t(p,\hat{g}(q))$, $t=(\phi_1(x_1,u),\phi_2(x_2,u))$, with $\phi_1,\phi_2$ formulas of $T^+$.
 Here $p,q \in \CU$ are fixed and $g$ is the variable.
 We have $\R_t(p,\hat{g}(q))$ iff there is no $c$ with $\neg \phi_1(x,c) \in p$ and $\neg \phi_2(x,c) \in \hat{g}(q)$.
 Now $\phi_2(x,c) \in \hat{g}(q)$ iff $\phi_2(x,\hat{g \inv}(c)) \in q$.
 Thus